Key Takeaways

 How long does a QofE process take?

-Most QofE engagements take several weeks, depending on the complexity of your business, availability of documentation, and depth of analysis required.
+Most QofE engagements take 4–6 weeks from engagement to draft report, depending on the complexity of your business, availability of documentation, and depth of analysis required.

 What documents are required for a QofE?